-The table below shows the average performance of the sector funds tracking several of the most prominent industry sectors over the past several years.
-The columns are color-coded to show at a glance how the performance of various sectors ebbs and flows in relative standing to each other.
-The final two columns on the right display the average performance of each sector over the entire period, as well as the risk taken to achieve that performance.
-The best performers appear at the top of each column and the worst at the bottom.
-(The relative-risk column is not sorted, but lower relative-risk scores are better.
-See How SMI's "Relative-Risk" Scores Alert You to Potential Losses for more information on this risk measure.)
+The table below shows the recent performance of funds tracking several of the most prominent industry sectors.
+The columns are color-coded to show at a glance how the performance of the sectors ebb and flow in relative standing to each other.
+The two columns on the right display the average performance of each sector over the entire period and the risk taken to achieve that performance.
+The best performers appear at the top of each column and the worst at the bottom (the relative-risk column is not sorted, but lower relative-risk scores are better).

 A better way to invest in sectors